 Do Pavers Need Resealing?

-We recommend that you have your pavers resealed every 1-2 years.
+It’s recommended to seal your pavers every 1-2 years.
 Sealants can last longer if you maintain your surfaces and limit their exposure to traffic and the elements.
 Here are a few ways you can tell that your pavers might need resealing:

 - Film-forming sealants are usually easier to assess because it forms a barrier that shows visible signs of wear.